 Sex is not tantric of itself.
-(Neo-tantra is neither.)
-Tantra is a quality that lives inside each of us.
-Tantra is the attitude and consciousness that we can bring to each moment (whether we’re sexing or dancing or texting).
+(Neo-tantra is neither new or tantra?)
+Tantra is an attitude and awareness that we can bring to each moment (whether we’re sexing or dancing or texting).

 Being tantric is living our divine nature at the surface of our expression.
-It is an acceptance of what is, as well as an acceptance of the truth that is each moment.
-Living in tantra is choosing an openness to life that weaves into every action, thought and emotion.
+It is an acceptance of what is, an acceptance of the truth that is each moment.
+Living tantra is choosing an openness to life that weaves into every action, thought and emotion.

 Tantra is not imparted, rather it is awakened in our heart, similar to the way one candle lights another – an awakening of our own deep knowing.
-Another way to speak about this is that we all know intuitively that the spark of the Divine is inside us.
-The task, or Divine invitation, is to feel and express this truth at our surface.
+We all know intuitively that the spark of the Divine is inside us.
+The task, or Divine Invitation, is to feel and express this truth at our surface.
 So when we bring tantra to sexing, it’s now tantric sex!

-I’m not different from anyone else, and so what I believe and accept about myself, I also accept about others.
 To the extent that I see myself as an eternal soul, I see all people in true fellowship with me.
-As I notice my own shortcomings I can accept that nobody’s perfect.
-This perspective helps me grow in compassion for myself and for others.
 Tantra respects the sovereignty of the individual and allows consciousness to unfold according to each person’s own need and in their own time.
 We all share a common creator and a common home and perhaps a common destiny.
 Namaste-ji.